felixbur/syntAct/README.md

 # syntAct
 Scripts to generate a database of simulated emotional vocal expression.

-These scripts might help to synthesize a database of simulated emotional expression.
+These scripts synthesize a database of simulated emotional expression.
 Out-of-the box it only works in German, but potentially in all languages supported by Mbrola (34 languages)

 You need in addition: